• Skip to main content

 This recipe will take all of a Sunday afternoon to make, as it has been made in so many Italian and Italian-American kitchens by nonnas (grandmas) over so many years.

-Be honored that you join their ranks as you and your family enjoy this sauce of sauces! 😀 You can buy my preferred brand of tomato for this recipe here.
+Be honored that you join their ranks as you and your family enjoy this sauce of sauces! 😀 You can buy My preferred brand of tomato for this recipe here.
 It would be delicious served over pasta as a primi course in an Italian feast, perhaps with a secondi course of veal picatta.

 Battle on – The Generalissimo